fiolj/sparta/doc/compute_property_grid.rst

 by including their suffix, or you can use the :ref:`-suffix command-line switch<start-command-line-options>` when you invoke SPARTA, or you can use the :ref:`command-suffix` in your input script.

-See the "Accelerating SPARTA"_Section_accelerate.html section of the manual for more instructions on how to use the accelerated styles effectively.
+See the :ref:`accelerate` section of the manual for more instructions on how to use the accelerated styles effectively.

 *************